 2.1 Account Set Up.
 Setting up an Account with SourceKnowledge is free of charge.
 Client will choose login credentials, including a password, for its Account and is responsible for all activities that occur through its Account or with its credentials.
 Client will use reasonable measures to secure its Account credentials and will promptly notify SourceKnowledge of any breach of security, misuse, or unauthorized use of its Account or credentials.

 2.3 Campaign Measurement and Tracking.
-Unless expressly agreed to in writing by SourceKnowledge, CPA or revenue share will be based on either a mutually agreed to third party tracking software or SourceKnowledge’s measurements and tracking through its own servers using the number of acquistion targets, clicks and other indicators necessary for calculating the fees payable by Client.
+Unless expressly agreed to in writing by SourceKnowledge, spend or conversions will be based either on a mutually agreed to third party tracking software or SourceKnowledge’s own measurements and tracking through its servers using the number of acquistion targets, clicks and other indicators necessary for calculating the fees payable by Client.
 Client may access these measurements through the Platform.